The NSW Battery Subsidy is Now Available: Book Now & Save! The PDRS

 Good news: the basics aren’t difficult to understand.
 Let’s walk through what AC and DC is in its simplest form to help you understand the ins and outs of AC and DC in Australia… (not the band).

-Direct meaning it only flows in one direction (also not the band) like in batteries and solar photovoltaic cells, and AC representing the dynamic direction where both positive and negatives are switched at intervals, where electrons keep switching directions, changing the flow of electrical current.
+AC (alternating current representing the dynamic direction where both positive and negatives are switched at intervals, where electrons keep switching directions, changing the flow of electrical current.

 An electrical current refers to the transfer of electrons through a conductor like a wire.